cakephp/docs/en/core-utility-libraries/hash.rst

     Using ``{n}`` and ``{s}`` will allow you to remove multiple values at once.

-    .. versionchanged:: 2.5
-        As of 2.5.0 attribute matching expressions work with remove()

 .. php:staticmethod:: combine(array $data, $keyPath = null, $valuePath = null, $groupPath = null)